 Responsibility for Knowledge of Policies, Rules, and Regulations

-Each student is expected to act in a manner consistent with the college's functions as an educational institution.
+College officials are charged with the responsibility for maintaining law and order on college-owned or college-controlled property and at college sponsored events.
+Each student is expected to act in a manner consistent with the college’s functions as an educational institution.
 Any individual or student organization found to have committed the following misconduct while classified as a student or as a registered student organization is subject to disciplinary sanction(s), condition(s) and/or restriction(s).
 Misconduct or prohibited behavior includes, but is not limited to:

-- Use, possession, sale, delivery, manufacture or distribution of alcoholic beverages and/or containers, except as expressly permitted by college policy.
+a.
+Use, possession, sale, delivery, manufacture or distribution of alcoholic beverages and/or containers, except as expressly permitted by college policy.

-- Being under the influence of alcohol and/or intoxication as defined by federal, state, and/or local law.
+b.
+Being under the influence of alcohol and/or intoxication as defined by federal, state, and/or local law.

 - Narcotics or Drugs